-- mitigation in the Open Space Zone will be determined prior to the date of the Waiver Notice. - ii.
-The City will design and construct the comprehensive mitigation within the Open Space Zone to be conveyed to the City.
-This will be done in such a manner as to generate the desired mitigation credits above and beyond what is needed for the Flood Mitigation Project and to incorporate the needs of the University. - iii.
-The Parties will coordinate the comprehensive mitigation project and make it available for educational opportunities for the Parties. - b.
+- a.
+Mitigation.
+The City and University are each required to minimize or mitigate their respective impacts of development in order to receive federal permits allowing, respectively, the City's Flood Mitigation Project and the University's development to occur.
+Related to any University development that displaces wetlands within the Remaining Land Interest, the Parties may elect to pursue joint mitigation work and execute an IGA to that effect.
+If the Parties so decide, the City will construct any improvements associated with an approved mitigation plan and the University will pay for the actual cost of mitigations.
+Such an agreement will be optional by both Parties and dependent on operational limitations and business needs. - b.
 Levee.
 The City may, at its expense, remove the existing levee system, an appurtenance of the land to be conveyed to the City, and will be responsible for necessary permitting and other requirements associated therewith. - c.
 Open Space Trail Connections.
 The City will coordinate with the University on the development of any new trail, or the designation or abandonment of any existing roads and trails, on land conveyed to the City.
 Any trail connection, construction, abandonment, use and maintenance will be at the City's sole discretion.
-No gates, trail connections or other pedestrian or vehicular access points (formal or informal) will be allowed from the Remaining Land Interest onto the City's Open Space without prior approval by the City and only in accordance with the Open Space Mountain Parks Department's policies, processes, and plans, as amended.
-Within 10 years following the Effective Date, the City will undertake a planning process to determine future uses within the Open Space Zone that are within City ownership, including but not limited to a consideration of future public access. - d.
+No gates, trail connections or other pedestrian or vehicular access points (formal or informal) will be allowed from the Remaining Land Interest onto the City's Open Space without prior approval by the City and only in accordance with the Open Space and Mountain Parks Department's policies, processes, and plans, as amended.
+Within 10 years following the Effective Date of the Annexation Ordinance, the City will undertake a planning process to determine future uses within the Open Space Zone that are within City ownership, including but not limited to a consideration of future public access.

+d.
 Uses.
-The Open Space Zone will be maintained, preserved and used only in a manner consistent with the open space purposes identified for open space land in Section 176 of the Charter of the City of Boulder.
+The Open Space Zone will be maintained, preserved and used only in a manner consistent with the Open Space purposes identified for Open Space land in Section 176 of the Charter of the City of Boulder.

-SECTION IV - TRANSPORTATION
+SECTION V - TRANSPORTATION